 The core curriculum provides subjects meeting the requirements of their home school and the content standards mandated by the Ohio Department of Education.
 Subject areas include, but are not limited to, English, Science, Mathematics, Social Studies, Life Skills, and Physical Education.

 Counseling is an important component in alternative education programs.
 Collaboration with community counseling programs such as; Southwest, Inc., Juvenile Court, Job and Family Services, COMPASS, Community Mental Health, the Tuscarawas County Health Department, The Village Network, Personal and Family Counseling, Alcohol & Drug Addiction meets this need.
 It works in partnership with the academic program to benefit students and families.
 Using a problem-solving approach, the integration of school, family, and community issues is essential to long-term behavioral change.

-We provide to the student’s home school and their parents a mid-term and nine week report card.
+We provide to the student’s home school and their parents a mid-term and nine-week report card.
 All aspects of the reports are brought together through daily and weekly goal setting, evaluations, grades, and staff meetings.
-The progress report provides an opportunity to visibly see the progress the staff and student have made.
+The progress report provides an opportunity to visibly see the progress the staff and students have made.

 - Students and parents must be willing to participate in all aspects of the program.

 - High School students must demonstrate a minimum of a 4th-grade reading level.